-As per our response to the Consultation Paper, distribution for both upper-bound and lower-bound measurements may be considered in the form of deciles or quartiles, rather than just the average.
-Difference between the two distributions will give some sense of a measure of unused capacity, which may ideally differ by more than a 50% ratio.
-With such a measurement technique, a reasonable commitment from providers may be taken to rationalise values.
-It may be noted that such commitments may not be evaluated on per-consumer or per-connection basis, but may be averaged-out across consumers and across times.
+As per our response to the Consultation Paper, distribution for both upper-bound and lower-bound measurements may be considered in the form of deciles2 or quartiles3, rather than just the average.
+Difference between the two distributions will give some sense of a measure of unused capacity, which may particular variable.